elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-do-local-variables-differ-from-global-variables-in-terms-of-accessibility.md

 seo:
   title: QuickTakes | Computer Science
   page_description: >-
-    A comparison of local and global variables in Python, focusing on their accessibility and scope within functions and the overall program.
+    This content explains the differences in accessibility between local and global variables in Python, highlighting their scope and how they are managed within functions.
   page_keywords: >-
-    local variables, global variables, accessibility, scope, Python, programming, variable management, function, variable definition
+    local variables,global variables,accessibility,scope,Python programming,variable management,function scope
 author: QuickTakes
 question: >-
     How do local variables differ from global variables in terms of accessibility?